sistrebel/Emittancemeter_control/README.md

 ## Scan
 ***
 A scan is started from the GUI.
-It opens up a new thread where the program goes through the hole scan procedure. **A scan might take a long time!**
+It opens up a new thread where the program goes through the scan procedure. **A scan might take a long time!**

+The upstream collimator is following a simple snake-like grid of points through the beam.
+At each point the a slit with co-moving readout-grid is scanned vertically over the beamlet selected by the collimator.

-The measured data (in the form of a numpy array) will be saved to a data.npy file.
+The readout is handled in the *Measurement script*.
+The measured data (in the form of a numpy array) will be saved to a data.npy file with the name 'scan_array'+ str(datetime.datetime.now())+'.npy' unless a specific path was provided in the GUI.

 ## Calculation
 ***